rescript-lang/rescript-vscode/README.md

 #### `> Open the compiled JS file for this implementation file.`

-Opens the compiled JS file for the current `.res` file.
+Opens the compiled JS file for the current ReScript file.

 #### `> ReScript: Switch implementation/interface`